Shiyi-Zhao/Portfolio/README.md

 ### 2. Data Process and Automation Needs
-This folder collects codes that are developed to meet specifc needs in data procession and analysis.
+This folder collects codes that are developed to meet specific needs in data processing and analysis.

 #### a.
 AutomaticDownload.py
       Description: Automatically download attachments from the mailbox in a time series.

 #### b.
 PlacementExtraction.py
-      Description: Process raw data sheets from Wind Database and extract specific placement information.
+      Description: Process raw data sheets from the Wind Database and extract specific placement information.

 #### c.
 ProcessExcel.py
-      Description: Process excel file, and split each into two according to specific requirements.
+      Description: Process Excel file, and split each into two according to specific requirements.

 #### d.
 QuotationCheck.py
       Description: A risk control model in a quotation procedure according to risk management requirements.